shaiggon/pikkukoski-analysis/README.md

 The data for the water quality is in PDF and does not have exact information about the time of each measurement.
 The time resolution only reported per day, so the time of the measurement within a day is unknown.

+The measurement by Helsinki include the following data points: enterococci, E. coli, Blue-green algae, whether the quality is good or bad and other observations.
+The other observations at least for years 2023 and 2024 thus far seem to be empty for Pikkukoski.

 Here are the pdf links for [water quality in 2024](https://www.hel.fi/static/liitteet/kaupunkiymparisto/kulttuuri-ja-vapaa-aika/uimarannat/Uimavedenlaatu_2024.pdf), [water quality in 2023](https://www.hel.fi/static/liitteet/kaupunkiymparisto/kulttuuri-ja-vapaa-aika/uimarannat/Uimavedenlaatu_2023.pdf),